factorhouse/kpow-helm-charts/README.md

-# Run kPow for Apache Kafka® in Kubernetes with Helm
+# Run kPow for Apache Kafka in Kubernetes

-[kPow](https://kpow.io) is the all-in-one toolkit for Apache Kafka that allows engineers and teams to monitor, manage, and learn about Kafka Clusters, Schema Registries and Kafka Connect Installations.
+This is the Helm Chart for [kPow for Apache Kafka®](https://kpow.io).

 [Helm](https://helm.sh) is the package manager for Kubernetes.

-This repository contains Helm configuration to get kPow running in Kubernetes in *five minutes or less*.

 This repository is a Helm repo published at https://charts.operatr.io.
 View it on [ArtifactHUB](https://artifacthub.io/packages/helm/operatr-io/kpow).